fireboy1919/viaduct/docs/content/docs/developers/serve/_index.md

 The `serve` task provides a development server for Viaduct applications with:
 - **GraphiQL IDE**: Interactive GraphQL explorer in your browser
-- **Auto-reloading**: Automatic reloading when schema or code changes
+- **Auto-reloading**: Automatic rebuild and restart when code changes
-- **Zero configuration**: Works out-of-the-box with any Viaduct application
+- **Zero configuration**: Works out-of-the-box for simple applications

 ## Prerequisites